 This 2-mile walk will commence at the ranger station (front entrance) of the park and guide guests past the famous gopher tortoise habitat.
 The trail walk will commence approximately a half-mile up the main loop drive along what used to be called the Exotic Trail.
 Here, Mr. Birch had planted an assortment of exotic plants including mango, citrus, almond and more.

 The Mid Trail features an assortment of native and non-native plants.
 Guests will receive a broad historical overview of the park and hear about the importance of balanced ecosystems in South Florida.
 A large beehive is featured along this trail.

 Please be advised, the walk will eventually emerge at the north end of the park where guests can take a leisurely walk back to the south end.

 Coastal Dune/Residual Slough and Historical Homes Lake Walk

 Third Friday of each month - 10:30 a.m.

-This 1 mile walk will commence at the Ranger Station (front entrance) of the park and guide guests past the famous Gopher Tortoise habitat.
-The walk will take guests past one of the park’s unique fresh-water ecosystems, the Coastal Dune Lake, and give guests explanations about the formation and evolution of Barrier Island systems.
+This 1-mile walk will commence at the ranger station (front entrance) of the park and guide guests past the famous gopher tortoise habitat.
+The walk will take guests past one of the park’s unique fresh-water ecosystems, the coastal dune lake, and the guide will give guests information about the formation and evolution of barrier island systems.